harrycresswell/harry/content/_index.md

 ---
 title: "Design & Code"
 date: "2016-10-24T17:23:17+01:00"
-description: "Harry Cresswell is a professional Front-end web developer from London, England.
+description: "Harry Cresswell is a professional designer Front-end web developer from London, England.
 Read technical articles and notes on design and code."
-intro: "Hey, I’m Harry Cresswell, a freelance front-end web developer and UX/UI designer from London, England."
+intro: "Hey, I’m Harry Cresswell, a freelance designer and front-end web developer from London, England."
 draft: false
 ---